 Often used in: various sugar-free foods like frozen desserts, soft drinks and packaged sweeteners.
 Also called swingle fruit extracts (SGFE), Luo Han Guo, Lo Han Kuo.
 Labels may call the ingredient monk fruit, but don't think you're getting any whole fruit; manufacturers use a multi-step process to extract just its intensely sweet substances called mogrosides.

 Since monk fruit has been consumed in China for several hundred years and used as an herbal medicine for the past several decades, it may well be safe, although this level of processing has not actually been tested.
-And, this is why CSPI advises “CAUTION” with monk fruit extract.
+This is why CSPI advises “CAUTION” with monk fruit extract.
+Plus, monk fruit is very often made with erythritol, which is another reason it is best to avoid it if possible.

 Our bottom Line: